josh-allen-sigma/lmnh_data_pipeline/README.md

 This is Postgresql database schema script to create tables and insert static information into the database.

 ### Tableau Dashboard
-PNGs of the wireframe dashboard concepts and the actual Tableau dashboards can be found in the Dashboard directory.
+PNGs of the wireframe dashboard concepts and the actual Tableau dashboards can be found in the Dashboard directory, the dashboard was directly connected to the RDS datasource.

 ### Terraform Setup
 The terraform resources including security groups, an ec2 instance and an rds were set up using the main scripts in the ec2_terraform_config and rds_terraform_config files.